Logo

 Insurance for MCGW vs LMV

-MCWG and LMV have the same insurance requirements as follows:
+MCWG and LMV have the same insurance requirements.

 • Third-Party Insurance

-This insurance type is mandatory for all motorcycles, including MCWG, and four-wheelers.
+This is mandatory for all motorcycles, including MCWG, and four-wheelers.
 It covers liabilities arising from third-party damages or injuries caused by your vehicle.

 • Comprehensive Insurance

-A more extensive insurance option that covers third-party liabilities, vehicle theft, and damages caused to your automobile by accident, natural calamities, or artificial disasters.
+A more extensive insurance option that covers third-party liabilities, vehicle theft, and damages caused to your automobile by accident, natural calamities, or man-made disasters.

-If you have a comprehensive insurance policy, you can add riders for enhanced protection, such as roadside assistance and engine protection coverage.
+If you have a comprehensive insurance policy, you can add riders for enhanced protection, such as roadside assistance and engine protection covers.

 Conclusion